arvigeus/AZ-204/Topics/App Service.md

 ##### REST endpoint reference

-An app with a managed identity makes this endpoint available by defining two environment variables:
+An app with a managed identity defines two environment variables to make an endpoint available.
+This endpoint can be used to request tokens for accessing other Azure services

 - `IDENTITY_ENDPOINT` endpoint from which apps can request tokens.
 - `IDENTITY_HEADER` - (uuid) used to help mitigate server-side request forgery (SSRF) attacks.